-In a second example we consider the natural convection of a fluid in a square cavity with differentially heated walls.
-This phenomenon has been widely studied with different types of boundary conditions (see, e.g. [6, 18, 21]).
-For instance, we first recall from [18] the problem with dimensionless numbers:
+In a second example we consider the natural convection of a fluid in a square cavity with differentially heated walls, a phenomenon that has been widely studied with different types of boundary conditions (see, e.g. [5, 16, 19]).
+Indeed, the problem is modelled through the Boussinesq equations with non-trivial dimensionless numbers (cf. (2.4)), and the boundary conditions (2.8) and (2.9).
+Here, we model the cavity as $\Omega = [0, 1]^2$ and consider Prandtl and Rayleigh numbers as